ghost-goblin/CySA/part4.md

    + `C:\Windows\System32\Config`
    + `C:\Windows\System32\Config\RegBack`
    + NTUSER.DAT hive in the `C:\Users\<username>\` directory
+   + The setupapi log file, `C:\Windows\INF\setupapi.dev.log`, records the first time a USB device is conneted to a Windows system
+   + Slack space is the space left at the end of a file or end of a cluster
+   + `C:\Windows\System32\config` is where Windows stores passwords for local Windows users

+> A **Jump Kit** is a common part of the incident response plan and icludes a laptop with useful software, a sniffer and forensics tools, thumb drives, external hard drives and networking equipment

 - Memory
+   + Volatile Storage
    + **System Memory Acquisition** is a process that creates an image file of the system memory that can be analysed to identify the processes that are running, the contents of the temporary file systems
    + While most of the Windows registry is stored on the disk, some keys (like `HKLM\Hardware`) are only stored in memory, so you should analyse the Registry via a memory dump
       + Registry data